×

 Singapore’s favorable tax regime is internationally recognized for allowing entrepreneurs and companies to enjoy low tax rates and numerous types of tax relief – through incentives, comprehensive tax treaty networks, and exemptions from certain incomes.

 Singapore’s tax system is internationally recognized as efficient and competitive, which allows foreign investors to enjoy low tax rates and numerous tax incentives.
-The country operates a single-tier, territorial tax system, which means that foreign-sourced income would not face additional taxes in Singapore.
+The country operates a single-tier, territorial tax system, which means that foreign-sourced income would not face additional taxes.
 There is also no capital gains tax and there is no tax on dividends.

 Singapore imposes corporate income tax (CIT) at a flat rate of 17 percent for both foreign and domestic companies, the lowest among all ASEAN member states.
 The country practices a single-tier corporate tax system, which means businesses pay CIT only on chargeable income (profits).